Pelican Bay State Prison (PBSP)

 Pelican Bay State Prison is located in Crescent City.
 Situated in the northwest corner of California along the Pacific coast, this thriving community is famous for some of the world’s most beautiful coastline.
 Cool ocean mists nurture the giant Redwoods in Jedediah Smith Redwoods State Park.
 The crystal clear Smith River is one of California’s largest wild river systems.
 The majestic Redwood forests, local beaches, river rafting, miles of hiking and wonderful places to fish are all easily accessible.
 Youth engagement is encouraged through events and organizations such as the county fair and 4-H. Del Norte County is uncrowded and unspoiled.

 PBSP is located on 275 acres on the North Coast of California, 13 miles from the Oregon/California Border.
 The institution opened in 1989 to accommodate a need for a growing population of maximum security inmates.
 Currently in its 32nd year of operation.

 Pelican Bay State Prison (PBSP) is designed to house California’s most serious criminal offenders in a secure, safe, and disciplined institutional setting.
 Half of the prison houses maximum security inmates in a general population (GP) setting.
 A quarter of the Institution houses inmates in the Security Housing Unit (SHU), designed for inmates presenting serious management concerns.
 PBSP also houses Level II inmates in a 500-bed, open cell, dorm like environment.
 PBSP, Level II, Delta Facility features an expansive state of the art exercise yard, the facility also features murals, music bands, college education, a Prison Paws Program and many other rehabilitative opportunities and programs.

 In addition to General Population, B Facility operates the Restrictive Custody General Population (RCGP), which is a 96-bed unit commensurate with similarly designed high security general population facilities intended to provide inmates with increased opportunities for positive social interaction with other inmates and staff.
 PBSP also operates a 400-bed, Level I Minimum Support Facility, which houses non-violent offenders outside of the secure perimeter of the main institution, and a Firehouse with eight full time inmate firefighters.

-James “Jim” Robertson has been warden or acting warden at the Pelican Bay State Prison (PBSP) in Crescent City since December 2017.
+Stephen Smith has been acting Warden at Pelican Bay State Prison (PBSP) in Crescent City, CA since December 2022.